kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

   - Test cases for fields which are shared with NetworkPolicy, like `endPort` etc.
 - Ensure that only administrators or assigned roles can create/update/delete cluster-scoped policy resources.
 - Ensure smooth integration with existing Kubernetes NetworkPolicy.
-  - Ensure all positive priority ANP rules are evaluated before any NetworkPolicy rules.
+  - Ensure all positive priority (non-zero) ANP rules are evaluated before any NetworkPolicy rules.
   - Ensure ANP rules with priority="0" are evaluated after any NetworkPolicy rules.

 ### Graduation Criteria